ViliamVadocz/Volpe-docs/src/99_symbols_and_their_meaning.md

 - `::` map (not implemented)
   - map a function on *rhs* to every element of iterable on *lhs*

+- `:():` map with carried variables
+  - variables in the brackets are carried by the function on *rhs* and stay in scope
+  - no brackets are needed when there is only one or no variable

 ## Comments

-- `#` single line comment
+- `#` single-line comment
-  - Can be placed anywhere
+  - can be placed anywhere
-  - The comment continues until the end of the line
+  - the comment continues until the end of the line

+- `#! !#` multiline comment
-- `#!` opening to multiline comment
+  - `#!` opening signature
-- `!#` closing to multiline comment
+  - `!#` closing signature
-  - Everything between the opening and closing signature is ignored.
+  - everything between the opening and closing signature is ignored.

 ## Special